brawer/cadaref/doc/algorithm.md

 Euclidean distance to the top left corner (origin) of the scanned map image.

 2. A sorted table with the distance (in millimeters) between every pair of geographic points.
-We will use this table to find all point pairs whose distance is within a buffer (±1 meter) around a query distance.
+We’ll use this table to find all point pairs whose distance is within a certain range (±1 meter) around a query distance.
 To implement this range query, we do a binary search for the lower limit.
-Then, we iterate over the table entries until we raech the upper limit.
+Then, we iterate over the table entries until reaching the upper limit.

 3. An [R*-tree](https://en.wikipedia.org/wiki/R*-tree) for efficiently
 finding geographic points near a query location.